View Categories

 The main reasons for charging cess are:

-• To Generate Extra Money: The government uses cess money to fill financial gaps for states.
-This happens after GST replaced the old tax system.
+• To Generate Extra Money: The government uses CESS money to fill financial gaps for states.
+This happened after GST replaced the old tax system.

 • To Influence Buyer Behavior: By making harmful or luxury products more expensive, cess helps reduce their consumption.